 The Cambridgeshire and Peterborough Armed Forces Covenant Partnership Annual Report 2020 details the activities and progress across the county and is available below.

 Please email us if you require a higher resolution or printed version of any of the Armed Forces Covenant documents at firstname.lastname@example.org.

 Both Cambridgeshire County Council and Peterborough City Council work in close partnership on the Armed Forces Covenant agenda and, as such, have both achieved a Gold Employer Recognition Scheme Award from the Ministry of Defence.

 Forces Connect app

 Our Forces Connect app details all the local and national organisations that can advise, provide information and support on a variety of needs.
-This can be downloaded on any smart device through your app store and is completely free.
-We are working on this information being available through our Cambridgeshire directory.
+You can download this on any smart device through your app store and it's completely free:

 Details of national services and helpline support can be found on the Veterans Gateway.

 Armed Forces Covenant Officer